mongodb/specifications/source/run-command/run-command.rst

 """"""""""""""

 For the purposes of server selection RunCommand MUST assume all commands are read operations.
-To facilitate server selection the RunCommand operation MUST accept an optional Read Preference option.
+To facilitate server selection the RunCommand operation MUST accept an optional ``readPreference`` option.

 * See Server Selection's section on `Use of read preferences with commands <https://github.com/mongodb/specifications/blob/master/source/server-selection/server-selection.rst#use-of-read-preferences-with-commands>`_